asimihsan/simple_tracker/doc/PRIVACY_POLICY.md

 ## Changes to This Privacy Policy

-Revision 1 of the SCT Privacy Policy was updated on June 21st, 2021.
+Revision 1 of the Privacy Policy was updated on June 21st, 2021.

-We may update SCT's Privacy Policy from time to time.
+We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page and within the changes description of the app in the Google Play Store / Apple App Store / etc.